Here I will describe the context of crime reporting on college campuses and where you can look for this institution for your student’s campus.

 Newly reported crimes must be entered within the Crime Logs within two business days (unless it would jeopardize an ongoing police investigation).
 Each entry needs to include the nature, date, time, and general location of each crime, along with the disposition of the complaint if it is known.
 Data from these crime logs must be kept from the previous seven years.

 Institutions are required to provide timely warnings of any crime covered by Clery statistics that represents an immediate threat to the safety of students and employees.
-College and University policies about Timely Warning are required to be published in the ASR.
+College and University policies about Timely Warnings are required to be published in the ASR.
 Schools will often encourage students and families to sign up for various texting programs which allow them to deliver these timely warnings to a student’s, employee’s, or parent’s phone.